-Notes to Consolidated Financial Statements For the three months ended March 31, 2015 and 2014 (Expressed in thousands of United States dollars unless otherwise indicated) (Unaudited)
+Notes to Consolidated Financial Statements For the three and six months ended June 30, 2015 and 2014 (Expressed in thousands of United States dollars unless otherwise indicated) (Unaudited)

-During August 2014, the Company notified the Ethiopian Government and its partners that it intends to withdraw from Blocks 7&8.
+During August 2014, the Company notified the Ethiopian Government and its partners of its decision to withdraw from Blocks 7&8.
 Accordingly, the Company wrote off \$31.8 million of capitalized intangible exploration assets related to Blocks 7&8.
-The remaining carrying value of the Blocks 7&8 intangible exploration assets is \$ nil
+The remaining carrying value of the Blocks 7&8 intangible exploration assets is \$ nil.

-During the first quarter of 2015, the Company notified the Ethiopian Government and its partners that it intends to withdraw from the Adigala Block.
+During the first quarter of 2015, the Company notified the Ethiopian Government and its partners of its decision to withdraw from the Adigala Block.
 The Company wrote off \$5.8 million of capitalized intangible exploration assets related to the Adigala Block in the fourth quarter of 2014.
 The remaining carrying value of the Adigala Block intangible exploration assets is \$ nil.